A Scalable Lift-and-Project Differentiable Approach For the Maximum Cut Problem: Experimental Results

-For the largest graphs (Table~\ref{tab: main ER large}), exact solvers and learning-based methods failed to run (denoted by “–”).
+For the largest graphs (i.e., the sixth and seventh columns), exact solvers and learning-based methods failed to run (denoted by “–-”).
 Among GPU-based methods, our pDECO+IDI achieved the highest average cut value, surpassing ReSCO while being more than 2× faster.
 The lifted variants pLUCO+IDI and the unlifted pQUCO+IDI also reached competitive values with significantly less run-time than PIGNN and ReSCO.
 The dimension-alternating algorithm pDECO consistently offered the best trade-off between cut quality and scalability.

-\subsubsection{Convergence Results}
+In Appendix~\ref{sec appen: additional comparison}, we provide additional results, comparing our algorithms with the Greedy approximation algorithm \citep{sahni1976p} and other baselines using different graph datasets including real-world graph instances from the SNAP Stanford dataset \cite{snapnets}.

-In Figure~\ref{fig: conv}, we show the convergence of pDECO, ReSCO, and PIGNN over 100 seconds.
-The results correspond to the average cut value of five graphs from the small ER dataset.
-We selected ReSCO and PIGNN as baselines due to their scalability, similar to our proposed algorithms.
+\subsection{Convergence Results}

-As observed, our method obtains higher values earlier and also converges to the highest cut values at the 10-second mark.
+In Figure~\ref{fig: conv}, we show the convergence of ReSCO, PIGNN, and pDECO (ours) of a graph from each dataset.
+The results correspond to the best cut value over steps.
+We selected ReSCO and PIGNN as baselines due to their scalability, similar to our proposed algorithm.
+As observed, for the small ER graph, our method converges faster.
+In all cases, our pDECO converges to the highest cut value when compared to baselines.
+Additional convergence plots are given in Appendix~\ref{sec appen: additional convergance}.